 - with Reposit, enable you to fairly trade electricity to beat the electricity companies on your own terms.

-3. Is my solar system compatible with a battery?
 The answer is YES.
-Despite a common solar marketplace misconception, the fact is ALL batteries can be compatible with any solar system.
+Despite a common solar marketplace misconception, the fact is ALL solar batteries can be compatible with any solar system.
 That’s because both your solar system and battery system are commonly plugged into your switchboard as two separate appliances, i.e. they don’t actually need to be plugged into each other to do their jobs.

 Still not convinced?
 Give us a call and and we can review your existing system and tell you.